A printable version of the following questions is available for Download Here.

 Any individual 15 ½ years of age or older.
 Those who are 15 1/2 years- 21 years old, who wish to participate in the Motorcyclist Training Course (MTC) must possess a valid government issued ID.
 A driver’s license is not needed to take our course, but proof of successfully completing the car classroom portion is required.
 Please also note that you will have to add the motorcycle endorsement onto a car license, so you will need to get a car license within 1 year of taking the Motorcyclist Training Course (MTC).

-NOTE: Participants under the age of 18 must have a parent or legal guardian accompany them to the first classroom session in order to sign all required paperwork, including a liability waiver.
+NOTE: Participants under the age of 18 must have a parent or legal guardian accompany them to the first classroom session in order to sign all required paperwork, including two liability waivers.
 Legal Guardians must provide notarized proof of status.

 Yes, as long as your license is valid.
 An international or non-California driver’s license will be accepted for enrollment in the course.

 There are no minimum height restrictions.
 However, you must have the ability to be able to touch both feet on the ground while straddling a motorcycle and must be able to hold the bike upright when stopping or walking the motorcycle.

 No. If you are 21 and over, you may go to the DMV to get the permit but it is optional.

 The cost of the CMSP Motorcyclist Training Course is $350 for riders who are 21 years old and older and $295 for students 20 years old and younger, the class must be completed before your 21st birthday to get the under 21 rate.
 There is a difference in price because the State of California requires that this course be taken in order for individuals under 21 to get their motorcycle license.
 Because of this, the State has elected to set the price at $295.
 Please be aware that tuition does not include DMV fees associated with obtaining your motorcycle license.